 What Is A Good pH Level For Turtles?

-I personally use the API Freshwater Master Test Kit (click to learn more on Amazon).
+I personally use the 6 in 1 Aquarium Test Strips (click to learn more on Amazon).

 They are quite cheap and will last a long time.
 Best of all, they allow you to test:

 - pH levels.

 All you simply do to test is pour a little bit of water into the vials, put a drop of solution into each and match it’s color shade to a color-shade chart to see what range your levels fall into.

 Ideally, for most aquatic species, the following ranges are ideal:

 - A pH level of between 6 and 8.